Skip to content

 Hill of Wirren is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 556m of ascent and takes most walkers 4-6 hours.
 Terrain: Estate track on the lower slopes followed by managed grouse moor with short heather and quad ruts.

-Where do I park for Hill of Wirren?
+Where should I park to climb Hill of Wirren?

-Standard parking is at NO493752 near Dundee.
+Standard parking is at NO493752.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Hill of Wirren are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.